OrianaVenture/VentureValheim/Progression/README.md

 If you do not install this mod on the server then any player can change the configurations however they please.

 ## Changelog

+### 0.2.5

+* Fixed issues with skill levels being calculated incorrectly when UseBossKeysForSkillLevel was true.
+* Added new configuration LockPortalsKey to control player ability to use portals.
+Defaults to off.
+* Added check to make sure activeBosses key is treated like world modifiers.

 ### 0.2.4